Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems: Practical MPCT formulation

-where the term used to include soft constraints $\gamma_\beta(\cdot)$ penalizes the violation of constraints for the variables included in~$\vartheta$.
+where it is worth noting that~\eqref{eq:MPCT_soft:initial_constraint} uses the estimated state~$\hat{x}(k)$ provided by the observer~\eqref{eq:observer}.
+The term used to include soft constraints $\gamma_\beta(\cdot)$ penalizes the violation of constraints for the variables included in~$\vartheta$.
 Note that $\vartheta$ collects all the decision variables except for~$x_0$, as it does not present box constraints, and~$u_0$, which keeps its hard constraint~\eqref{eq:MPCT_soft:hard_u0} to provide a control action satisfying the physical limits of the actuators.
 Additionally, $\vartheta$ includes the variables $h_i, \, i \in \mathbb{I}_0^{N-1}$, and $h_s$, which are used to soften the coupled state-input constraints defined in~\eqref{eq:MPCT:ineq_y} and~\eqref{eq:MPCT:ineq_ys}.
 The vectors $\underline{\vartheta},\overline{\vartheta}\in\R^{n_\vartheta}$ collect the bounds of the box constraints in~$\vartheta$, considering also the tightening introduced by the back-off parameters, i.e.,